Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 # Testing

 All links were manually tested, and all of them open in a new tab using target:"_blank" attribute.
-The whole website is responsive using a different type of devices.
+The whole website is responsive using a different types of devices.

 ## Fixed issues

-- My menu navigation bar (the last list items of it) created an overflow on my page, so I had a narrow white space on the right.
+- My menu navigation bar (the last list item of it) created an overflow on my page, so I had a narrow white space on the right.
 After trying everything I could do it, I asked the Slack community about the reason of the overflow, they helped me out with it.
-The problem was with the Get in touch list item's bootstrap part, changing the col-sm to 2, it solved the problem.
+The problem was with the Get in touch list item's bootstrap part, changing the col-sm to 2 solved the problem.
-- I've used px to set the height of my background image, which was nice on a small desktop screen, but it gave me a white space browsing from a phone, tablet, or wider screen.
-With this issue, one of the tutors helped me out: I changed the height to 100% and I've set a min-height.
-After that, I've realized that I have the same problem with my contact form, and I fixed it using the same method.
+- I used px to set the height of my background image, which was nice on a small desktop screen, but it gave me a white space browsing from a phone, tablet, or wider screen.
+With this issue, one of the tutors helped me out: I changed the height to 100% and I set a min-height.
+After that, I realized that I have the same problem with my contact form, and I fixed it using the same method.

 ### Homepage

 - When you open my portfolio website, you can see on each page the menu with Fontawesome icons.
 If you hover, the section changes the background to green.
 The same thing happens if you move your cursor to my portrait picture or any of the buttons.
 - In the background, you can see a picture, which covers the whole page.
 - You can jump to Get In touch form (via I have and idea button), to About me page (via Tell me more success button) and you can also download my printable CV by clicking on Download my CV button.
-- Below the success buttons, you can connect me on social media (Facebook and LinkedIn) or You can visit my GitHub repositories.
+- Below the success buttons, you can connect me on social media accounts (Facebook and LinkedIn) or You can visit my GitHub repositories.

 ### About me

 - In About me section you can see a textbox with a self-introduction.
-- Under the introduction, it's a timeline with five different sections (icon, year, positions, a dividing line, and a description).
+- Under the introduction, there is a timeline with five different sections (icon, year, positions, a dividing line, and a description).
 - On About me, My portfolio and Get in touch pages, you can find a footer, where you can find two buttons: one leading you to my LinkedIn and one to my GitHub profile.

 ### My portfolio
  - My portfolio contains six cards showing my "recent projects".
-In the body of the card, you can see the name of the project, and by clicking on the  "More information" button, in a new tab will open the original page of the projects.
+In the body of the card, you can see the name of the project, and by clicking on the  "More information" button, a new tab will open with the original page of the projects.
  - The footer section is the same as before.

 ### Get in touch!